 Everyone loves a summer BBQ—what’s not to cherish about charred hot dogs, perfectly cooked medium-rare burgers, tender ribs, and seared portobello mushrooms fresh from the grill?
 But fantastic coleslaw can be the game-changer you didn’t see coming; in some cases, the right tangy coleslaw recipe can even turn a greasy brat into a well-balanced meal.
 Slaws serve multiple functions but is to help balance and reset your palate after lots of rich meats.
 It’s the same reason burgers are served with a pickle and a bright and tangy slaw is an essential sidekick to any backyard BBQ feast.

 Check out these 15 recipes for coleslaw that will get you through the entire season—from vegetables you didn’t think to include to extra crunchy additions, inspiring vinaigrettes and unusual combinations, the sky’s the limit.
 Plus, several of these are suitable for your keto and vegan BBQ guests too!
+Oh, and they work equally well as something to pack for a picnic.

 This recipe hits the mark for a fantastically spice side dish that is packed with flavor but not overwhelming.
 With cumin, lime juice, and cilantro, this coleslaw makes a great pairing for any kind of taco or braised meat (and is perfectly kosher for keto BBQ guests since it has no sugar).
 Get our Spicy Lime & Jalapeno Coleslaw recipe.